MadibaGroup/2024-Web3-Usability/Data/Walkthroughs/Second Group/1-uniswap.md

 https://app.uniswap.org/

+## Core Task 01

- T1.
-Proceed to connect wallet to website with a practical mental model (G1-G3) of what connecting means, why the process is what it is (different web3 apps might use different processes), understanding and avoiding risks (G4-G5), and confirming connection is successful (G3) (via the website and via MetaMask).
+*Proceed to connect wallet to website with a practical mental model (G1-G3) of what connecting means, why the process is what it is (different web3 apps might use different processes), understanding and avoiding risks (G4-G5), and confirming connection is successful (G3) (via the website and via MetaMask).*

 - prompt asks for a permission to "use your enabled networks".
 It's not clear how the site can "use" the networks (against G8).
     - **this applies to all DApps**